What is a heart attack?

 A heart attack happens when the heart suddenly stops receiving a supply of oxygen-rich blood - usually due to a clot blocking the flow in one of the arteries which supply blood to the muscles of the heart (the coronary arteries).
 This damages your heart muscle and can result in heart failure.

-Heart attacks send almost 200,000 people in the UK to the hospital every year, that’s more than the entire population of Peterborough.
+Each year in the UK there are almost 200,000 hospital visits due to a heart attack.
 Although survival rates have improved since we started funding research into new treatments, 180 people die from heart attacks in the UK each day.
 Which is why it's so important we continue funding research.

 Find out more about the symptoms and causes of heart attack.